 If you’ve ever wanted to know all the ins and outs of being a barista, The Curious Barista’s Guide to Coffee is your book.
 Not only is this coffee table book filled with information about the history of coffee, it also embraces the community and science behind making coffee.
 This book has enough information to entertain actual baristas, but it’s accessible enough for the novice coffee lover who is just getting their taste buds acclimated to the diverse flavors the industry has to offer.
 If you’re interetsed in recipes that center around coffee, Stephenson outlines the full process of making desserts and tasty treats using your favorite bean.

 Stephenson has worked in the hospitality industry for over a decade and a half.
 He’s famous in the bartending world for his understanding of molecular mixology and cocktail science, and has opened his own bars and eateries, including Purl, Dach & Sons, and The Worship Street Whistling Shop.
-Stephenson contributes regularly to food and rink publications.
+Stephenson contributes regularly to food and drink publications.
 He has been named one of London’s 1000 most influential people.

 To brew a plain old cup of coffee might seem like a straightforward task, but when you start learning about the science behind your daily cup, you’ll begin to understand all the complexities of even the most basic Arabica coffee.
 You’ll also begin to appreciate the surprises that can come your way when you look to less common beans for your daily caffeine fix.